This post may contain affiliate links. Please read our disclosure policy.

 rows of assorted cake mix cookies stacked in a couple of layers on top of a baking sheet surrounded by m&ms, reese pieces and sprinkles

-How to make Cookies out of Cake Mix
+How to Make Cookies From Cake Mix

 Just a few easy steps to make these delicious cookies!
 Keep reading for the individual instructions for each cookie flavor, and get the full recipe with ingredients and measurements in the recipe card below.